hieuvp/learning-python/learn-the-basics/variables-and-types/README.md

 You do not need to declare variables before using them, or declare their type.
 Every variable in Python is an object.

-This tutorial will go over a few basic types of variables.

 ## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->